images courtesy of http://pearlharbor75thanniversary.com

 To learn more about Peal Harbor and the brave men that died that day click here

-Last year, my family and I had the opportunity to visit the Pearl Harbor Visitor Center and do the tour of the USS Arizona.
+A couple years ago, my family and I had the opportunity to visit the Pearl Harbor Visitor Center and do the tour of the USS Arizona.
 It was a sombering experience.
 There was very little talking (as far as the audience) during the tour just listening and learning about what these men and women experienced on that fateful day.
 The tour was put together amazing.
 I highly recommend doing this tour if you happen to be in the Honolulu area.
 It is recommended to buy your tickets in advance or take your chances on calling the morning of when they release tickets.
 We called the morning of and got tickets but there is no guarantee.
 Our children learned so much by this experience as did we.